Episcopal Diocese of Dallas: Influence of the Anglican realignment

-The dioceses of Dallas is opposed to the ordination of gay clergy but has chosen to stay within The Episcopal Church.
+The Diocese of Dallas is opposed to the ordination of gay clergy but has chosen to stay within The Episcopal Church.
 The Diocese of Dallas approved, at its 2006 diocesan convention, an amendment to the diocesan constitution that it would break with The Episcopal Church only if that body were no longer part of the worldwide Anglican Communion.
 A vast majority of the Diocese of Fort Worth, on the other hand, voted to break away from The Episcopal Church in 2008.
 Additionally, several conservative parishes, including Christ Church, Plano, purchased their properties from the Diocese of Dallas and are now aligned with Anglican bodies other than The Episcopal Church.

 The Diocesan House of the Episcopal Diocese of Dallas, Texas.